Chuck Schuldiner: Aftermath and estate

 Former manager Eric Greif handled Schuldiner's estate as president of Perseverance Holdings.
-Beth Schuldiner has a son named Christopher Steele, who also plays guitar.

 A legal battle began from the time of Schuldiner's death on the settlement of the rights to the partially completed second Control Denied album, When Man and Machine Collide, which was recorded in 2000–2001.
 Demos of these unreleased Control Denied songs, as well as early Death demos and live Death recordings from 1990, were released in the Zero Tolerance two-part compilation bootlegs by the Dutch Hammerheart Holdings company.
 The matter was settled in November 2009.
 There was a meeting held by guitarist Shannon Hamm and producer Jim Morris at Morrisound in 2012.
 By 2016, former Death manager Eric Greif indicated that the album would not be completed.

-Tribute concerts have been coordinated or funded by Schuldiner's mother and family and various Death tribute groups internationally.
+Tribute concerts have been coordinated or funded by his family and various Death tribute groups internationally.
 Guitarist James Murphy announced he would release a Chuck Schuldiner tribute album to commemorate his lasting mark on the metal community and Schuldiner's family publicly offered support for Murphy's effort, though it has never materialized.
 In December 2022, Murphy talked about the reasoning why the project was placed on hold.
 Schuldiner's sister Beth confirmed via her YouTube channel that Death: Live in Japan, a behind the scenes Death video, as well as a potential boxset containing all of Schuldiner's works including some exclusive copies of handwritten notes by Schuldiner are in the works via Relapse Records.
 The Live in Japan release was cancelled as it was planned without the "knowledge" of Chuck's estate.
 Schuldiner estate lawyer Eric Greif held a charity Chuck Schuldiner Birthday Bash in Calgary, Alberta, May 13, 2011, featuring speeches by Greif and former Death guitarist Paul Masvidal, as well as bands performing Schuldiner's music.

-Schuldiner's mother Jane and sister Beth Schuldiner continue to interact with his fans.
-Jane Schuldiner told Guitar World in 2006, "I receive many emails from young fans 11 years old and up.
-Just think, another generation is discovering Chuck’s music.
+Schuldiner's mother Jane Schuldiner continues to interact with his fans, telling Guitar World in 2006, "I receive many emails from young fans 11 years old and up.
+Just think, another generation is discovering Chuck's music.
 He would be so proud."